 As a born and raised Jersey shore girl, Brahney loves covering her home state and the community that means so much to her.
 Growing up in Wall, she spent many of her childhood days plopped in the sand on one of Monmouth County's beautiful beaches.
 When she's not on set anchoring or out hunting for a story, you can find her with her family, usually trying out a new recipe, indulging at her newest restaurant find or out enjoying all New Jersey has to offer.

-Brahney is very passionate about spreading awareness surrounding pregnancy and infant loss, following the unexpected loss of her newborn daughter in 2014.
-She’s a proud mom and wife who currently lives in Union County with her husband, who's also from the Jersey Shore, and her son.
+Brahney is very passionate about spreading awareness surrounding pregnancy and infant loss, following the unexpected loss of her newborn daughter Charlotte in 2014.
+She’s a proud mom and wife who currently lives in Union County with her husband, who's also from the Jersey Shore, and her two sons.